Patient creations throughout our campus illustrate

 It’s widely believed that art can aid in healing and improve quality of life.
 But where does this thought come from, and how exactly can exercising your creative side help you recover from illness?
 Arts.gov compiled a list of possible benefits of art in a health care setting with scientific evidence, proving once and for all that art should be an integral part of medical care.

 1. Building relationships with caretakers.

 When patients are guided through an art activity by a member of hospital staff, they can share their story through a vulnerable medium.
 Both patient and caretaker can grow closer, bolstering trust and understanding.

 2. Aiding in relaxation and its many benefits.

 Illness can be mentally and emotional taxing.
 Art offers a way for patients to recharge without checking out, which can aid in the prevention of depression and lessen anxiety about the future.

 3. Assisting in pain management.

 Recent studies have proven that when applied correctly and regularly, artistic activities can relieve pain without medication, especially when that pain is a product of a recent surgery.
-In a survey given to participating Swedish Covenant Hospital patients, caretakers discovered that patients on average reported decreased pain and increased calm after an art session.
+In a survey given to participating Swedish Hospital patients, caretakers discovered that patients on average reported decreased pain and increased calm after an art session.

 4. Allowing patients to express themselves.